awsdocs/amazon-fsx-windows-user-guide/doc_source/remote-pwrshell.md

    [fs-0123456789abcdef0]: PS>
    ```

-   You are prompted to enter user credentials in a pop\-up\.
+   If your instance is not part of the Amazon FSx AD domain, you are prompted to enter user credentials in a pop\-up\.
+If your instance is joined to the domain, you will not be asked for credentials\.

  You can also run Amazon FSx CLI for remote management CLI on PowerShell commands on your file system using the `Invoke-Command` cmdlet, described following\.